Pruthvi-Sanghavi/visual_odometry/README.md

 3. The images in the given dataset were further Undistorted using the current frame and next frame using UndistortImage.py: undistorted image = UndistortImage(originalimage,LUT)

 ## Dependencies
 - opencv
 - numpy
 - matplotlib
 - scipy

+## Pipeline
+To estimate the 3D motion (translation and rotation) between successive frames in the sequence, the following steps were followed.

+1. Find point correspondences between successive frames using a keypoint algorithm of your choice.
+2. Estimate the Fundamental Matrix using the Eight-Point Algorithm within RANSAC
+3. Estimation of Essential Matrix from the Fundamental matrix
+4. Camera Pose computation from the Essential Matrix 5.Linear Triangulation

+- For more information about the pipeline I welcome you to have a look at the [Report](https://github.com/Pruthvi-Sanghavi/visual_odometry/blob/main/ProjectReport.pdf)